 And what we're told is the first sign of this is a newspaper intern tweeting, please help us.

-As you just heard though, Lieutenant Frazier, you know, rightly pointing out they have a checklist that they've got to go through.
+As you just heard, though, Lieutenant Frazier, you know, rightly pointing out, they have a checklist that they've got to go through.

 They've got to make sure that there's no bombs in that building.

-Uh they believe they have the one and only suspect, but they also want to make sure that nobody was assisting the shooter in this particular case.
+They believe they have the one and only suspect, but they also want to make sure that nobody was assisting the shooter in this particular case.

 And no other people were involved in all of this.

-And they have a right ordered that they are now going through before we can get any more information, and that is to get people to safety and fully and completely scour that in entire building and going through the checklist, getting everybody out and getting everybody to safety and getting everybody they can reunited with their families.
+And they have a right order that they are now going through before we can get any more information, and that is to get people to safety and fully and completely scour that entire building and going through the checklist, getting everybody out and getting everybody to safety and getting everybody they can reunited with their families.

-Uh, we have one person definitely in custody that is believed to be the shooter.
+We have one person definitely in custody that is believed to be the shooter.

 Apparently, the shooter shot through a glass door.

-There was an earlier report today, not confirmed.
+There was an earlier report today, not confirmed, and we're not rushing to be first here.

-The Baltimore Sun is pointing out that agents with the ATF are also on the scene in Annapolis providing support to all the local law enforcement guys and the Bureau of Alcohol Tobacco Firearms can help tracing weapons, conducting interviews, and and all sorts of other assistance.
+The Baltimore Sun is pointing out that agents with the ATF are also on the scene in Annapolis providing support to all the local law enforcement guys.

-Now we have another story that is just breaking.
+Now, we have another story that is just breaking.

 So everybody should really be on high alert all across the country today.